Phantom Snapshots from the Polish-Belarusian Border

 The AK [Polish Home Army] murdered my father.
 They killed him because he was Orthodox, a local Belarusian.
-May 2, 1945 in Supraśl.
+May 2nd, 1945 in Supraśl.
 Like all men in the Matejczuk family, he was a shoemaker – he didn’t have anything to do with politics.
-After the war his brother took his five children and left town.
+After the war, his brother took his five children and left town.
 They went to the Soviet Union.
 Like many others, he feared for his life.

-Speaking of life in interwar Gródek, she says that in spite of the ubiquitous poverty the town was amazing as far as human relations were concerned:
+Speaking of life in interwar Gródek, she says that, in spite of the ubiquitous poverty, the town was amazing as far as human relations were concerned:

 Her parents were famous in all of Gródek, they were a mixed couple and this didn’t happen too often.
 Her father, Motel Morejna, was a Jew, and her mother Luba Januszkiewicz, came from an Orthodox family.

-One day during the occupation she remembers particularly well:
+One day during the occupation:

 The Germans ordered that everybody should bring books from their houses and stack them in one place (today there’s a park there).
 The pile reached the sky, leather-bound books, books with metal buckles, little and big books, a lot of them Jewish.
 It burned for a very long time.
-Then it smoldered for a few days.
+Then it smouldered for a few days.

 Fleeing from history

 The memories of the oldest people in Kleszczele go back to the bezhenstvo, when Orthodox families fled their homes, afraid of the approaching Germans.
-In 1915 and 1916 most of the Orthodox families left Kleszczele and went to Russia – many of them never returned.
+In 1915 and 1916, most of the Orthodox families left Kleszczele and went to Russia – many of them never returned.

-The centre of Sopockin, where the photographer Berkowski had lived before the whole Jewish population was relocated to the Grodno ghetto, was almost entirely destroyed during the German bombardment of 1944.
-There is no synagogue and no town square anymore, and the Jewish cementery is overgrown with Sosnowsky’s Hogweed.
+The centre of Sopockin, where the photographer Berkowski had lived before the whole Jewish population was relocated to the Grodno Ghetto, was almost entirely destroyed during the German bombardment of 1944.
+There is no synagogue and no town square anymore, and the Jewish cementery is overgrown with Sosnowsky’s hogweed.

-Those who are not afraid to talk remember that the great Belarusian poet Larysa Hienijuš , was born in the nearby village of Zhlobovtse.
-Repressed in the the Soviet Union, Hienijus wasn’t allowed to publish nor did she have access to her son.
-She refused to accept the Soviet citizenship.
+Those who are not afraid to talk remember that the great Belarusian poet Larysa Hienijuš was born in the nearby village of Žlobaǔcy.
+Repressed in the Soviet Union, she wasn’t allowed to publish anything nor did she have access to her own son.
+She refused to accept Soviet citizenship.
 Hienijuš wrote a nostalgic poem about Voupa called White Dream filled with painful imagery:

 Воўпа. Дамоў ужо няма прывычных,